 - A Matter of Balance – reduces fall risk and fear of falling

 - National Diabetes Prevention Program (DPP) - focuses on healthy eating and physical activity for individuals at risk of developing type 2 diabetes

 - EnhanceFitness – group exercise falls prevention program

 - Tai Chi for Arthritis – improves movement, strength, flexibility, relaxation, pain and falls reduction

 - Walk with Ease – reduction of pain and discomfort from arthritis, increased balance and strength

-Equally important, community organizations, hospitals and health care entities can partner to implement EBPs.
+Equally important, community organizations, hospitals, universities, and health care entities can partner to implement EBPs.
 Making community-clinical linkages is integral to promoting good health and reducing disease and disability.